ma-sharifi/Battleship/README.md

 ## Solution
 Created a standalone java application that allows **users** to play together this game.
 Used Java 17, Spring Boot 3, and Maven to implement this assignment.
-You can run the project which following bash.
+You can run the project with the following bash.
 ```shell
 mvn spring-boot:run
 ````